 The Department of Health and Mental Hygiene (DOHMH) supports a comprehensive approach to evaluating the programs and projects it funds with money from the annual cooperative agreement from the Administration for Strategic Preparedness and Response, the Hospital Preparedness Program (HPP).
-DOHMH extends this approach often to programs and projects are not funded.
+DOHMH extends this approach often to programs and projects that are not funded.
 DOHMH evaluation staff work with program managers and HPP sub-recipients and other contractors to develop approaches to evaluation and reporting each year.
+We select up to two subrecipients yearly for "making sense" evaluation; that is, we avoid making judgments of performance.
+We instead look to causes for underperformance and ways to address those causes.
+DOHMH is also on the "receiving end" of such evaluations, looking to the subrecipient being evaluated for input on how DOHMH can do a better job of implementing the HPP, develop programming to support the subrecipient or their sector and make overall improvements to contracting and the program overall.
+DOHMH also reviews Healthcare Preparedness Program deliverables and the NYC Health Care Coalition activities yearly, culminating in 5-year retrospective and forward planning document.